 - Get all your vaccinations.
 Discover what it takes to know where you are going and make sure you choose the right pictures in time.

-- Control your ABCs: A1C, cholesterol and blood pressure.
+- Control your ABCs: A1C, blood pressure, and cholesterol.
 Consult your health care provider for a check four to six weeks before your trip to ensure that your ABC is under control and within a healthy range before you leave.

 - Carry an identification that states that you have diabetes.
 The identification must be written in the languages of the places you visit.